 Situated in Chicago’s South Loop, Graphic Conservation Company operates a state-of-the-art, 8,000 square foot lab.
 Our collection of specialized tools and equipment enables us to treat paper items suffering from many different types of damage.
 In our lab, we are able to treat works on paper of any size, from miniature ephemera to oversize artwork.
 With an extensive library of antique papers and boards, our company also has the unique ability to match repairs when appropriate.

 Russ took ownership of Graphic Conservation in 2009.
 Russ attended Roosevelt University, DePaul University and holds an M.B.A. from the University of Chicago.
 Prior to joining the company, Russ held a variety of leadership roles in the paper industry.
 He currently is adjunct professor in the Science & Math Department at Columbia College Chicago, where he teaches the capstone course in the Art & Materials Conservation Program.

 Christina is a Professional Associate of the American Institute for Conservation [AIC] and an acting member of the Chicago Area Conservation Group.
 Christina joined the company in 1987 while completing her B.F.A. in Printmaking and Painting from the School of the Art Institute of Chicago.
 Christina’s background includes fine arts as well as chemistry.

 Sharon is a Professional Associate of the American Institute of Conservation [AIC] and an acting member of the Chicago Area Conservation Group.
 Sharon joined Graphic Conservation in 1996 after attending the University of Kansas and DePaul University in Chicago.

-Lauren is in her second year of internship with the company, as she completes her B.F.A. in Painting and Drawing at the School of the Art Institute of Chicago.
+Lauren joined the company in 2011 while completing her B.F.A. in printmaking and painting at the School of the Art Institute of Chicago.